AccelerationConsortium/ivoryOS/example/README.md

 ### flow_chem_example
 The [Flow Chem](https://github.com/jiayu423/Autonomous-flow-optimizer) code was optimized for ivoryOS ([flow_so_ivoryos](https://github.com/ivoryzh/Autonomous-flow-optimizer/blob/main/single%20objective%20edbo/flow_so_ivoryos.py))

-### lilie_example
+### lle_example
-Liquid-Liquid Extraction ([LiLiE](https://gitlab.com/heingroup/automated-lle)) platform is a work-in-progress platform, aiming to sampling biphasic reaction.
+Liquid-Liquid Extraction ([LLE](https://gitlab.com/heingroup/automated-lle)) platform is a work-in-progress platform, aiming to sampling biphasic reaction.
 The code repository may be unavailable at this moment.

 ### ti_solubility_example
 This example is the solubility platform at Telescope Innovations Corp.